MichaelGrafnetter/DSInternals/Documentation/PowerShell/Set-ADDBBootKey.md

 # Set-ADDBBootKey

 ## SYNOPSIS
-Re-encrypts a ntds.dit with a new BootKey.
+Re-encrypts a ntds.dit with a new BootKey/SysKey.
 Highly experimental!

 ## SYNTAX